cshum/prefixdown/README.md

 npm install prefixdown
 ```

-Unlike Sublevel, PrefixDOWN does not modify, nor set a wrapper on top of current LevelUP instance.
+By exposing a [LevelDOWN](https://github.com/Level/abstract-leveldown) compatible module, PrefixDOWN does not modify, nor set a wrapper on top of current LevelUP instance.
 So that it can be used on any existing LevelUP based libraries.

 ```js